tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 a bootstrapping step in discovering mappings from domains to Designated DoH Servers.

-Client that retrieve the Web PvD JSON dictionary SHOULD perform an NS2 record query for each of the entries in the "dnsZones" array in order to populate the mappings of domains.
+Client that retrieve the Web PvD JSON dictionary SHOULD perform an DOHNS record query for each of the entries in the "dnsZones" array in order to populate the mappings of domains.
 These MAY be performed in an obfuscated fashion, but MAY also be queried directly on the DoH server (since the information is not user-specific, but in response to generic server-driven content).
-Once clients retrieve the PvD JSON information, servers MAY pre-populate the client cache by sending an HTTP Server Push for the NS2 records for the entries in the "dnsZones" array.
+Once clients retrieve the PvD JSON information, servers MAY pre-populate the client cache by sending an HTTP Server Push for the DOHNS records for the entries in the "dnsZones" array.

 This document also registers one new key in the Additional Information PvD Keys registry, to identify the URI Template for the DoH server {{iana}}.
-When included in Web PvDs, this URI MUST match the template in the NS2 DNS Record.
+When included in Web PvDs, this URI MUST match the template in the DOHNS DNS Record.

 Beyond providing resolution configuration, the Web PvD configuration can be extended to offer information about proxies and other services offered by the server deployment.